asterion9/ftd-LUA/README.md

 * Big walker (150+ span between legs) will break the game physics and cause 10x slow down when walking.
 * Small and light walker does not work very well with the physics en the game, use lead if necessary.
 * Each leg need multiple sticky foot, add more if necessary.
+* The coordinate system used to reference relative position is defined as (x, y, z) for (right, top, forward).
+* A gait is a trajectory of the foot relative to the attachment point of the leg.
 # Contributing
 If you wish to contribute by proposing evolution, pointing bug or making grammatical change to this guide, please open a github issue or propose a pull request for trivial changes.